Pest control hub

 Kangaroo acacia is an invasive species that forms dense thickets, excluding native species and changing the soil ecology.
 It reaches reproductive maturity rapidly and produces numerous long-lived seeds.

 - Pull or dig small plants (all year round).
-Ensure minimum soil disturbance.
-Mulch area.
+Ensure minimum soil disturbance and Mulch area.

 - This species can also be succeeded in tall canopy habitats by taller native species (not in kauri or tanekaha forest).
 Regeneration can be sped up by slashing, selective spraying or replanting of shade-creating species.
-Clear roads, quarries.
-Maintain pest and livestock control, as plant is not readily grazed.
+Clear roads, quarries and maintain pest and livestock control as plant is not readily grazed.

 - Cut and stump paint (all year round): cut trunk near to the ground, and swab freshly cut stump with triclopyr 600g/L (50ml/L); or metsulfuron-methyl 600g/kg (5g/L).